 We provide our executive officers, including our NEOs, with certain personal benefits and perquisites, which we do not consider to be a significant component of executive compensation but which we recognize are an important factor in attracting and retaining talented executives.
 Executive officers are eligible under the same plans as all other employees with respect to our medical, dental, vision, disability and life insurance plans and a defined contribution plan that is tax-qualified under Section 401(k) of the Internal Revenue Code and that we refer to as the 401(k) Plan.
 We also provide certain executive officers with an annual automobile allowance.
 We provide these supplemental benefits to our executive officers due to the relatively low cost of such benefits and the value they provide in assisting us in attracting and retaining talented executives.
-None of our executive officers, including our NEOs, receive any tax gross up in connection with our provision of any perquisites or personal benefits.
 The value of personal benefits and perquisites we provide to each of our NEOs is set forth below in our "-Summary Compensation Table."